trias-project/checklist-recipe/recipe.md

 1. [Checklist of non-native freshwater fishes in Flanders](https://trias-project.github.io/alien-fishes-checklist/)
 2. [Inventory of alien macroinvertebrates in Flanders, Belgium](https://github.com/trias-project/alien-macroinvertebrates)
 3. [Catalogue of the Rust Fungi of Belgium](https://github.com/trias-project/uredinales-belgium-checklist)

+Feel free to use the provided documentation as additional learning material.